matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 87) Leader Algorithm?
 Answer: Consensus Algorithm: A type of complex algorithm used to have multiple entities agree on a single data value, like who the leader is amongst a group of machines.
-Paxos, Raft.
-Tools used to implement / perform leader election. etcd, zookeeper.
+Paxos, Raft: Tools used to implement / perform leader election. etcd, zookeeper.

 88) Latency and Throughput?
 Answer: Latency and throughput are the two most important measures of the performance of a system.
 Latency: Time required to send packet from one computer to other in computer network.
-Measured in 'm-s'.
+Measured in 'milliseconds'.
 Check inter-node propagation time.
 Throughput: Quantity of data, which can be send by network in a time.
-Measured in 'b-p-s', 'k-b-p-s'.
+Measured in 'bytes per seconds', 'kilobytes per seconds'.
 Connection throughput limitation, use of resource be app or quality of connection.

 89) Key-Value Store?
 Answer: A key-value store is a flexible NoSQL database that's often used for caching and dynamic configuration.